 - District and school crisis plans, including specific procedures for lock-out and lockdown responses to unsafe activity near or inside our buildings.

-- Regular safety drills, during which students and staff practice and refine these procedures.
+- Regular safety drills, during which students and staff practice and improve these procedures.

 - An automated notification system for emergency communication.

-- School rules and Board of Education policies that identify expectations and consequences.
+- Board of Education policies and school rules that identify expectations and consequences.

 - Strong partnerships with local law enforcement and fire/medical services, including the involvement of representatives from each organization in our crisis planning.